Ayush056github/Learnify/README.md

 # Learnify - AI-Powered Study Revolution

-A modern, responsive website for Studeezy, an AI-powered study platform that helps students transform their study materials with artificial intelligence.
+A modern, responsive website for Learnify, an AI-powered study platform that helps students transform their study materials with artificial intelligence.

 ## 🚀 Features